 I attached a self-adhesive magnet to the back of each number square to make the squares easier to pick up and sort through.
 The magnets add a little weight to the squares and make them harder to slide around once they are on the mat.

 In this activity the children put a number card on the blank square on the left and then find the matching number card and put it on the blank square on the right.
 Play continues until all number squares have been matched.

-You can grab the patterns for free until Sunday October 23rd ... after that they will only be available in the member's section which is also where I have added an owl alphabet match.
+As of 2022 this activity can be found in the member's section which is also where I have added an owl alphabet match.

 If you have followed my blog for a while you know that I love creating activities for fine motor development.
 I made an owl cover-up for the first week of November and it is actually part of my new upcoming fine motor cover-up download which will be released very soon!!